 Check the roots for rot and repot as outlined above.
 Remove the dying leaves as well as the damaged roots.
 It’s less common for them to pull through once the damage is severe, however.

 Feast or famine is no way to water peace lilies.
 If your plant is drooping between each and every watering, and the leaves have lots of brown tips, it’s almost inevitable.
 The stress alone will cause peace lily leaves to turn brown.

 Be sure to keep your soil well hydrated.
 Don’t let it dry out, and don’t overcompensate once you notice your peace lily yearns for a drink.

 The Peace Lily has Too Much Light

 Too much light can overwhelm the leaves and cause peace lilies damage.
 Injured leaves bleach to yellow or pale tan before becoming brown.
-Sunburn always happen on the side of the plant that faces the light.
+Sunburn always happens on the side of the plant that faces the light.
 Other common causes of brown leaves result in an even scattering of dead leaves across the plant.
 Sunburn however only happens where the sun is!

-To correct it, move your plant away direct sunlight and relocate to an area lit bright but indirect light instead.
+To correct it, move your plant away from direct sunlight and relocate to an area lit bright but indirect light instead.